 Single Cell Analysis Core

-The 10x Genomics Chromium Single Cell 3' Solution is a high-throughput, scalable technology that encapsulates thousands of individual cells in droplets for lysis and reverse transcription from up to 8 samples in parallel.
+The 10x Genomics Single Cell Gene Expression 3’ and 5’ workflows are both high-throughput, scalable technologies that encapsulate thousands of individual cells (or nuclei) in droplets for lysis and reverse transcription from up to 8 samples in parallel.
 The droplets contain primers for cell- and and molecule-specific barcoding of cDNA.
-The resulting pooled, 3'-end libraries are typically sequenced in one lane of an Illumina HiSeq 4000.
-Users must deliver live cells in suspension to the Core.
+We can prepare libraries for CITE-Seq/feature barcoding, CRISPR, or cell hashing.
+Using our 5’ workflow, we can profile the full length V(D)J regions from T-cell or B-cell receptors from human and mouse samples.
+The resulting libraries are typically sequenced on an Illumina NovaSeq 6000.
+Users must deliver live cells (or nuclei) in suspension to the Core.

 In addition to the capital equipment assets in the Sulzberger Columbia Genome Center, the Single Cell Analysis Core maintains the following instruments:

 Beckman-Coulter Biomek 4000